captionpoint/captionpoint-plays/THE-ROOMMATE.md

 I heard she was from Iowa.
 ---
 ## SHARON:
-(Beat - a Utile wisffidly.)
+(Beat - a little wistfully.)
 I guess everybody wants to start over.
-Just bum it all down and start over.
+Just burn it all down and start over. nn1=flnnnn
+ 25
 ---
 ## ROBYN:
 (A genuine question.)
 Do you?
 ---